avelingrayorg/cc-c/marin-idol.md

 Find your best vocal range
-Find the best songs that will feature your voice Arrange songs to maximize your singing talent Perforamance Techniques, microphone technique, star-quality Choreography and movement
+Find the best songs that will feature your voice Arrange songs to maximize your singing talent Performance Techniques, microphone technique, star-quality Choreography and movement
 Acting and interpretation in your performance Professional clothing and styling: Dress the Part